IllyricSentryAI/.github/profile/README.md

-**IllyricSentryAI** is centered on the integration of Artificial Intelligence in the defense industry.
+**IllyricShieldAI** is centered on the integration of Artificial Intelligence in the defense industry.
 It is driven by a clear vision, a strong mission, and focused objectives.

 ## Vision